 CASA volunteers come from all walks of life and are truly some our community’s most impressive adults.
 More than half are employed, 12% are students, 18% are retired.
 Many have children of their own.
 The majority of volunteers are between 40 and 60 years old but our current volunteers range in age from 21 to 82.
 See our page of frequently asked questions for potential CASA volunteers.

 Requirements for becoming a Court Appointed Special Advocate

 - Be at least 21 years of age

 - Commit to seeing the child 2-4 hours a week for up to two years.
 Every child’s case varies in length and at times a case may require additional hours of the Advocate’s time.

 - Not have abused alcohol or any other substance within the last 5 years.

 - Have a valid driver’s license and car insurance, if applicant drives

-- Not be on probation
+- Not be on probation or parole

 - Not have any serious physical or mental health concerns that could affect applicant’s ability to volunteer.